genice-dev/genice-cage/README.md

         % genice CS1 -r 2 2 2 -f cage[12,14-16:maxring=6]
         % genice CRN1 -f cage[3-10:json]
         % genice CRN1 -f cage[3-10:yaplot]
+        % genice CS2 -w tip4p -f cage[gromacs:-16:maxring=6]

     It may not work with a small structure.
 (In the example above, the unit cell of CS1 is extended to 2x2x2 so as to avoid detecting cell-spanning wierd cages.)

     Options:
-        Cage sizes to be listed, separated by commas and ranged with hyphens. (default is 3 to 8) maxring=x  Specify the maximum ring size (default=8). json       Output in [JSON](https://www.json.org/) format.
+        Cage sizes to be listed, separated by commas and ranged with hyphens. (e.g. -4,6,8-10,16-) (default is 3-8) maxring=x  Specify the maximum ring size (default=8). json       Output in [JSON](https://www.json.org/) format.
         yaplot     Visualize with [Yaplot](https://github.com/vitroid/Yaplot/).
-Cages are drawn in different layers according to the number of faces, and faces are colored according to the number of vertices.
+Cages are drawn in different layers according to the number of faces, and faces are colored according to the number of vertices. gromacs    Output in Gromacs format.
+(EXPERIMENTAL)

 ## Test in place